cheung0/Air-Quality-Prediction/README.md

 ## Conclusion
 I acknowledge that my analysis might be wrong and the data from the US EPA gov website does attach a disclaimer that some data may be inaccurate and should not be used for governmental advisory.

-Nontheless, I still learned a lot about data science.
+## Potential Todos
+Add in missing 2021 data.
+Use API to input even larger dataset.
+Use 2023 as additional test set, graph compare with predict, find out good features Deploy machine learning model to compare with daily data.

 ## Sources
 ![Screenshot 2023-05-21 at 2 33 14 AM](https://github.com/cheung0/California-Air-Quality-Prediction/assets/56772737/363979a0-bdf7-430e-a394-75ca1bd27aa6)